ismaeltovar/portfolio-site-discontinued2022/_posts/2021-09-13-how-to-delete-android-system-apps-using-adb.md

 ## Step 3: Connect your device to your computer

-Get your USB cable out and connect your phone to your computer over USB.
+Get your USB cable out and connect your phone to your computer via USB.

 If a dialog comes up that looks like this:

 ![USB debugging dialog](../assets/img/adb-android/debugging-dialog.png)

 Click on "Ok".
-This will allow computer to connect to your Android phone via USB debugging.
+This will allow your computer to connect to your Android phone using USB debugging.

-To check your Android device is connected to your computer, run `adb devices` if you installed the SDK via your distribution's package manager.
-If you downloaded the SDK via Google's website, `cd` into the platform-tools directory that contains the file "adb" (adb.exe on Windows) and run `adb devices`.
+To check wether your Android device is connected to your computer, run `adb devices` (if you installed the SDK via your distribution's package manager).
+If you downloaded the SDK via Google's website, `cd` into the platform-tools directory that contains the file adb (adb.exe on Windows) and run `adb devices`.

 ![adb devices command output](../assets/img/adb-android/adb-devices.png)

-If you see the name of your device displayed under "List of devices attached", you should be good to go.
+If you see the name of your device displayed under "List of devices attached" without "unauthorized" next to it, you should be good to go.

-Optional: In the USB options (usually located in the notifications bar), select the "File transfer" option and select "Just Once" (if it isn't already the default option).
-This will help prevent possible issues later on.
+*Optional: In the USB options (usually located in the notifications bar), select the "File transfer" option and select "Just Once" (if it isn't already the default option).
+This will help prevent possible issues later on.*

 ![USB options](../assets/img/adb-android/usb-options.png)